 Ghana has introduced a participatory planning system placing the focus on the district.
 This provides an opportunity for local communities to participate effectively in the conception, planning and implementation of local development programmes and projects.
 Each of the 110 district assemblies now has full responsibility to develop and implement its own medium-term (5 year) and annual district development plans.
 Following guidelines prepared by the National Development Planning Commission (NDPC) in 1995, each plan must be subjected to a public hearing.
-District development plans are harmonised at the regional level by Regional Coordinating Councils, and are then consolidated with individual sector plans (prepared by line ministries and also subject to hearings) by the NDPC into a National Development Plan.
+District development plans are harmonised at the regional level by Regional Co-ordinating Councils, and are then consolidated with individual sector plans (prepared by line ministries and also subject to hearings) by the NDPC into a National Development Plan.
 The latter is reviewed by cross-sectoral planning groups which have representatives from the public sector, business, university, districts, NGOs, trade unions, farmers and other stakeholder groups.
 The country is currently implementing the first of these rolling medium term development plans covering the period 1997-2000 - as the first step to implementing Ghana's Vision 2020 - and has started the process of preparing the 2001-2005 plans.

 Through new financial arrangements under the constitution, at least 5% of internal government revenue is allocated by parliament to the District Assemblies Common Fund which is distributed to District Councils for capital expenditure in implementing their development plans.
 For example, five districts are currently implementing a poverty reduction programme under which targeted communities decide on what action is to be taken.
 The base level for planning lies in settlement unit committees.
 Community problems are identified here and goals and objectives set out and passed up through higher level town and area councils to the district assembly.
 Committees of the district assembly consider problems and opportunities, and set priorities.
-Departments of the district plan.
+Departments of the district assembly together with sectoral specialists, NGOs and other agencies collaborate to distil the ingredients of the district plan.
 Each District Planning Co-ordinating Unit facilitates and co-ordinates the district planning process and prepares the district plan with an annual budget for consideration by the District Council.